Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Abstract

 \section{Abstract}

 Transient heat dissipation in close-packed quasi-2D nanoline and 3D nanocuboid hotspot systems is studied based on phonon Boltzmann transport equation.
-Different from previous intuitive understanding of micro/nano scale heat conduction, it is found that the heat dissipation efficiency is not monotonic when the distance between adjacent nanoscale heat sources decreases.
-The heat dissipation efficiency reaches the highest value when the distance between adjacent nanoscale heat sources is comparable to the phonon mean free path.
-It is a competition result of two thermal transport processes: quasiballistic transport when phonons escape from the nanoscale heat source and the scattering among phonons originating from adjacent nanoscale heat source.
+It is found that, counter-intuitively, the heat dissipation efficiency is not a monotonic function of the distance between adjacent nanoscale heat sources: {{the heat dissipation efficiency reaches the highest value when this distance is comparable to the phonon mean free path.}} This is due to the competition of two thermal transport processes: quasiballistic transport when phonons escape from the nanoscale heat source and the scattering among phonons originating from adjacent nanoscale heat source.